DissidentTrainings/workshop-agile-and-management/workshop.md

 The stakeholders are the customers, vendors.
 They are people who enable the project and for whom the project produces the agreed-upon benefit[s] that justify its production.
 They are only directly involved in the process during the sprint reviews.

 __Managers__
-People who control the work environmen
+People who control the work environment.

 #### Ceremonies